Is It Safe To Drink Coffee After a Tooth Extraction?

 Follow Post-Extraction Care Instructions

-After pulling your tooth out, your dentist or oral surgeon will provide you with post-extraction instructions and proper care advice that you should follow religiously.
+After pulling your tooth out, your dentist or oral surgeon will provide you with post-extraction guidance and proper care advice that you should follow religiously.
 He may give advice on managing pain, swelling, and bleeding, instructions for oral hygiene and caring for the extraction site, and recommendations for any diet restrictions.
-Be sure to adhere to your dentist’s specific instructions to facilitate proper healing and for a quick recovery.
+Be sure to adhere to your dentist’s recommendation and specific instructions to facilitate proper healing and for a quick recovery.

 Eat Soft, Nutritious Foods

 As mentioned above, it’s best to stick to a diet of soft foods after tooth extraction.
-Choose to eat soft and easy-to-chew foods to avoid putting pressure on the extraction site.
+Choose to eat a small meal of soft and easy-to-chew foods to avoid putting pressure on the extraction site.
 Soup, smoothies, mashed potatoes, yogurt, and other nutrient-rich foods are great options so that your body is nourished even when you’re eating less during this period.
 Stay away from hot, spicy, or crunchy foods for now as they could cause irritation and pain.

 Apply Cold Compress